Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 When does using a shop make more sense?

 If you rent with no suitable outdoor space, your warranty requires dealer-stamped logs, you’re short on time, or your car has a complex full-length skid plate.
-No judgement — those are legitimate reasons.
+No judgment — those are legitimate reasons.